 The foundation should establish uniquely individual internal units in response to societal needs and evolution.
 This is in order to enhance general knowledge and nurture a deeper awareness of culture and the arts throughout all levels of society and not just for the elite.
 Examples would include units for archiving and documentation, for strategic studies, for social research, for polling public opinion, for printing and publication and for literature and the arts.

-A holistic vision striving to better human civilisation in the 21st Century in order that all may live in the best way possible based on shared humanitarian values and principles.
+A holistic vision striving to better human civilization in the 21st Century in order that all may live in the best way possible based on shared humanitarian values and principles.